kammybdeng/take-home-practices/README.md

 # take-home-practices

+currently working on a kaggle competition, so update will be slow.

 ## Goal

 The goal of this repository is to practice my analysis and communication skills, so it will contain a lot of graphs and visualizations and detailed and thorough analysis statements and interpretations.